Dr. Rodriguez is a Senior Psychologist who has substantial experience in Clinical Psychology, Forensic Psychology, and Neuropsychology.

-He is a Member of the Australian Psychological Society (APS) and Registered as a Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA).
-He has over 27 years of clinical experience, including more than 13 years in Forensic Psychology.
+He is a Member of the Australian Psychological Society (APS) and Registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+He has over 30 years of clinical experience, including more than 17 years in Forensic Psychology.

 In addition to forensic work, Dr. Rodriguez provides psychological treatment using various empirically proven treatment approaches including Cognitive Behavioural Therapy, Schema Therapy, Acceptance Therapy and Mindfulness.